HP Instant Ink’s Subscription Starter Kit:

 HP Instant Ink Background

-What is the Subscription Starter Kit (SSK)
+What is the Subscription Starter Kit (SSK)?

 Front and back of the SSK cartridges